Campaign History of the 151e Régiment d'Infanterie - I

 The 151 RI would leave the 1 Bat. in garrison at the strong point of Rouvrois.
 The other two battalions were at the disposal of the brigade commander to the west of Duzey.
 The 1 Bat. assembled outside of Rouvrois to the southeast near the road, concealed behind woods, while the 2 and 3 Bats. sheltered from view behind the walls of Duzey.
 The attack by the one battalion of the 162 RI towards Saint-Pierrevilliers progressed rapidly and the 3 Bat/151 RI was ordered to advance in a wide formation of half sections by two to the east of the Othain, between the river and astride the street linking Duzey to the main road.
 This was just completed when there was a perceptible recoil in the lines of the battalion of the 162 RI brought on by heavy losses inflicted to the east of the railroad embankment by the first line of enemy skirmishers, immediately accompanied by an intense fire from several enemy heavy artillery batteries placed in all likelihood on the Haute.

 Orders are immediately issued to the 2 and 3 Bats of the 151 RI to take up positions on the crests to the northwest and southeast of Duzey in order to repulse any enemy infantry attack and retake the movement of the battalion of the 162 RI.
 According to Colonel Deville’s report for the day, the 2 Bat. was now reduced to only two companies, noting that the 1 Co. was in support of artillery and the 3 Co. ceased to exist on 22 August.
 This note is confusing as the 1 and 3 Cos.
 Would have been in the 1 Bat.
 Regardless, the companies of the 2 Bat., being sheltered by the walls of the enclosures and homes, were able to quickly install themselves on the crest to the northwest of Duzey.
 The same is not true of the 3 Bat., which must carry out its movement under the intense fire of the heavy guns.
 Elongating its fire, the enemy artillery overwhelms Duzey and opens up on the the surrounding area to the rear.
-The companies of the 3 Bat., though maintaining a regular march in small columns of sections by four, must retrograde up to the edge of the Bois de Warpremont where Battalion Commander (de Bellaigue) de Bughas leads them to the positions occupied that morning.
+The companies of the 3 Bat., though maintaining a regular march in small columns of sections by four, must retrograde up to the edge of the Bois de Warpremont where Battalion Leader (de Bellaigue) de Bughas leads them to the positions occupied that morning.
 Pinned down by the fire from machine-guns posted to the east of the railroad embankment, the battalion of the 162 RI in unable to resume the attack.

 As such, the 151 is ordered to reform on its positions from the morning, then to reassemble between Pillon and the north corner of the Bois de Warpremont.
 The movement is completed by the 1 and 3 Bats. around 2000 hrs.
 Meanwhile, at 1900 hrs the 2 Bat. leaves its positions on the crest that it had occupied since 1600 hrs to the northwest of Duzey.
 It heads off in the direction of Mangiennes (due west), to which it was mistakenly informed was set as the rallying point for the regiment.
 At 2100 hrs, the 1 Bat. is ordered to reoccupy Rouvrois and to barricade itself in for the night.
 The 3 Bat. would bivouac at the northwest corner of the Bois de Warpremont.